Blog

 Setting up Google Search Console for your website is simple and only takes a few minutes.
 Here's how to get started:

-Google Search Console login screen for rental website indexing
+Logging into Google Search Console for rental website

 As soon as you log into your account, you'll see the "Add Property" option.
 You can either: